Aditya-Rajawat/namaste-react/Episode-4/Assignment4/README.md

 - What is Virtual DOM in react?

   A virtual DOM is a lightweight JavaScript object which originally is just a copy of the real DOM.
 It is a node tree that lists the elements, their attributes and   content as Objects and their properties.
+It make the updation process of UI much more faster and also reduces costs and time.

 - What is Reconciliation in react?